Cesium, Tantalum, Lithium

 PROJECT TIMELINE AND FUTURE PLANS

-Encouraging for the future development of the Lilypad Cesium property is the fact that significant mineral discoveries to the north (Ring of Fire) have prompted discussions involving the Ontario government about developing road access into the area.
+Encouraging for the future development of the Lilypad Cesium-Tantalum property is the fact that significant mineral discoveries to the north (Ring of Fire) have prompted developing road access into the area.
 This would greatly enhance the economic viability of any mineral deposits present in the region, including the cesium-lithium-tantalum deposits in the Lilypad area.

 The Lilypad property is located in the traditional territory of the Eabametoong First Nation.
 The company has initiated consultation with the community at this early stage of exploration, in anticipation of making economic discoveries of cesium mineralization.
 Avalon is committed to negotiating mutually beneficial partnership agreements with its First Nation neighbours.